Modelling Human Values for Value-Aware Multi-Agent Systems: Introduction

 \section{Introduction}

-Across governments, industry and the general public, there is an increasing recognition of the urgency for ethical approaches to AI (as evidenced by the numerous publications of ethics guidelines, e.g.~\cite{ec2019ethics,euArtificialIntelligenceAct,ieee,jobin2019global,UNESCO}).
+Across governments, industry, and the general public, there is an increasing recognition of the urgency for ethical approaches to the design and deployment of AI, as evidenced by the numerous publications of ethics guidelines (e.g., \cite{ec2019ethics,euArtificialIntelligenceAct,ieee,jobin2019global,UNESCO}).
 In academia, a growing body of research investigates the role of human values in designing ethical AI~\cite{GFAIH21,10.1007/s11023-020-09539-2,russell2019human,Weide2010}.
 Indeed, one of our leading AI research luminaries, Stuart Russell, believes the overarching goal of AI should change from ``intelligence" to ``intelligence provably aligned with human values"~\cite{russell2019human}.
 This call to arms gave birth to the \emph{value alignment problem}.

-This challenge of engineering values into AI in response to the value alignment problem has resulted in a range of research areas: how human values can be learnt~\cite{Lin2018AcquiringBK,10.5555/3463952.3464048,Liu2019PersonalityOV,89b26068890444aa88b4a15afe36625c}; how individual values can be aggregated to the level of groups~\cite{Lera-LeriBSLR22}; how arguments that explicitly reference values can be made~\cite{Bench-Capon2009}; how decision making can be value-driven~\cite{ChhogyalNGD19,ijcai2017p26,TostoD12}; how online institutions can ensure value-aligned behaviours in hybrid communities~\cite{noriega22,noriega23}; and how norms are selected or synthesised to maximise value-alignment~\cite{,MontesS21,SerramiaLR20,abs-2110-09240}.
+This challenge of engineering values into AI in response to the value alignment problem has resulted in a range of research areas: how human values can be learnt~\cite{valawai23,Lin2018AcquiringBK,10.5555/3463952.3464048,Liu2019PersonalityOV}; how individual values can be aggregated to the level of collectives~\cite{Lera-LeriBSLR22}; how arguments that explicitly reference values can be made~\cite{WallnerWZ24,Bench-Capon2009}; how decision making can be value-driven~\cite{RodriguezSoto2024AWAI,ChhogyalNGD19,ijcai2017p26,TostoD12}; how online institutions can ensure value-aligned behaviours in hybrid communities~\cite{noriega22,noriega23}; and how norms are selected or synthesised to maximise value-alignment~\cite{Rodriguez-SotoS25,MontesS21,SerramiaLR20,abs-2110-09240}.

-Yet despite these efforts, no formal model of values exists today that provides a concrete foundational platform from which data structures and algorithms can be designed to build AI architectures that address the value-alignment problem.
-In response, we propose such a model built on the following guiding principles: \begin{enumerate}[1) ]
+The ultimate goal is to develop AI that identifies and understands human values, reasons about them, and is capable of explaining behaviour in terms of those values~\cite{VALE23,VALE24,Osman24}.
+Yet despite the research on these various research fronts, no formal model of human values exists today that provides a concrete foundation for the emerging theoretical and computational approaches in values and AI.
+In response, we propose such a formal computational framework for representing human values that serves as a foundational component for value-aware reasoning and decision-making in multi-agent systems, built on the following guiding principles: \begin{enumerate}[1) ]

 \item we employ a formal language to be precise about modelling values and related concepts~\cite{dinverno97,luck95};